The Glass Road in the Bavarian Forest

 The Glass Museum in Frauenau on Glasstrasse in the Bavarian Forest

-The Glasstraße leads to Frauenau, a place in the Bavarian Forest.
-Frauenau Glaskunst is the reason why a glass museum was built in this place.
-We visited this a few years ago.
-It shows the development of glass production in the Bavarian Forest and in the Frauenau Glashütte.
+The Glass Route leads, among other places, to Frauenau, a town in the Bavarian Forest.
+Frauenau's glass art is the reason why a glass museum was established there.
+Since 2014, the museum has been sponsored by the Free State of Bavaria as a state museum for the history of glass culture.
+We visited it a few years ago.
+It showcases the development of glass production in the Bavarian Forest and at the Frauenau glassworks.

 Glass art in the park of the Glasmuseum Frauenau an der Glasstraße - Frauenau Glass at its finest

-In the center of the village you can see how important glass is in Frauenau.
-During our visit to the glass park in front of the museum, the glass ark is located on the village pond.
-It stands for glass art in the Bavarian Forest.
-Between 2003 and 2005 she traveled through the Bavarian Forest National Park and through the Bohemian Forest on the Czech side.
-The glass ark has become a symbol of glass art in the region.
-With a length of 4,80 meters and a weight of three tons, it was no easy matter.
+Even in the town center, it's clear how important glass is to Frauenau.
+During our visit to the Glass Gardens of Frauenau in front of the museum, the Glass Ark is located by the village pond.
+It represents glass art in the Bavarian Forest.
+Between 2003 and 2005, it traveled through the Bavarian Forest National Park and the Bohemian Forest on the Czech side.
+The Glass Ark has become a symbol of glass art in the region.
+At 4,80 meters long and weighing three tons, this was no easy feat.

-The glass ark stood on mountain peaks, in the wilderness of the Bavarian forests, on church squares and in village centers on the Bavarian and Czech side.
-She contributed to the understanding of the people in the border regions and created new contacts.
-Today the glass ark stands in a hand made of wood in the middle of the forest wilderness on the Lusen, in a place where you can Rest Can be found.
+The Glass Ark stood on mountain peaks, in the wilderness of the Bavarian Forests, in church squares, and in village centers on both the Bavarian and Czech sides.
+It contributed to the understanding between people in the border regions and created new contacts.
+Today, the Glass Ark can be found in a wooden hand amidst the forest wilderness at Lusen, in a place where one can rest.

 The shape and color of the glass ark give an idea of which works of art we will see in the museum.
-On a walk through the park we discover Glass artwhich testifies to the skills of the glassblowers in Frauenau.
+On a walk through the park we discover glass art, which testifies to the skill of the glassblowers in Frauenau.
+The sculpture park currently includes 31 unique glass sculptures by artists from various countries.

 Frauenau glass art from the Bavarian Forest